7 Reasons You NEED to Have a Brand Campaign Running in Google Ads

 Many of our clients worry about wasting spend on brand campaigns, or even cannibalizing their organic traffic to the site.
 However, studies show quite the opposite.

 Here are the 7 reasons you need to be running a brand campaign in Google Ads.

 #1: Control Your Brand Message

 One of the best parts of running search ads is that you get to decide the message.
 When Google crawls your website to list it organically, you have little control over what information shows.
-While you’re able to give it suggestions about which parts of the meta description or title tag should show, Google will often try to match the search query that a user imports.
+While you’re able to give it suggestions about which parts of the meta description or title tag should show, Google will often try to match the query that a user searches.
 This means your listing can look messy, pull in pages that aren’t relevant, or statements can even be taken out of context.